CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

            state=dict(type='str', default='present', choices=['absent', 'present', 'query']),
            name_alias=dict(type='str'),
     )

 9. The required_if variable has the following arguments.
-We do not set the below said arguments for all states because we need to use Query all that don't need those arguments.
-However, we still need user to fill in the arguments when he/she wants to create or delete something.
-That's why we put them in required_if which allows us to specify what attributes are required when state is present or absent.
-If any of the below attributes which are - 'prefix', 'node_id', 'pod_id', 'logical_node', 'l3out' and 'tenant' are missing in the task that adds or deletes the object in the playbook, Ansible will immediately complain that the attributes are missing.
+We do not set the arguments below for all states because we need to use "Query All," which doesn't need those arguments.
+However, we still need the user to fill in the arguments when they want to create or delete something.
+That's why we put them in required_if, which allows us to specify what attributes are required when state is present or absent.
+If any of the attributes below —'prefix', 'node_id', 'pod_id', 'logical_node', 'l3out', and 'tenant' are missing in the task that adds or deletes the object in the playbook, Ansible will immediately complain that the attributes are missing.

 .. code-block:: python

       module = AnsibleModule(
         argument_spec=argument_spec,
         supports_check_mode=True,